dubicube/CuissonTuning/README.md

 The AVR microcontroller and the relays are powered with the 5V provided by the tactile board of the cooktop.
 The 220VAC->5VDC power supply is powered on with the input 220V through the relays, to generate the 5V for LED strips only when they are used.

+This repository contains the source code of the microcontroller.
+It includes several features:
+- RGB LED strip programming, accoding to the cooktop state
+- Control of the 2 220V relays to power on/off the 5V supply for the LED strips
+- Reception of communication frames between the 2 boards of the cooktop

 The AVR microcontroller spies the communication between the cooktop tactile board and power board, to detect:
 - General power on/off
 - Cooking power on the 2 sides (front and back)